RoboGPT-R1: Enhancing Robot Task Planning with Reinforcement Learning: Introduction

-Reinforcement learning (RL) has proven effective for VLMs in domains such as video reasoning~\cite{VideoChat-R1}, object detection~\cite{VLM-R1,Visual-RFT} and mathematical reasoning~\cite{math,math2,GRPO-MA}, where tasks provide clear and verifiable answers.
-However, when transferred to open-ended embodied planning tasks, it becomes challenging to design dense and interpretable reward functions~\cite{AlphaDrive,RLVMR,vlm-survey}, as the outcomes are often ambiguous and context-dependent.
-For instance, in embodied planning tasks, when the correct answer is ``pick up an apple and put it on the table,” using a straightforward RL reward such as string matching or accuracy calculation allows the model to gain higher rewards simply by generating more actions, as some subsequences are likely to overlap with the reference plan.
+Reinforcement learning (RL) has proven effective for VLMs in domains such as video reasoning~\cite{VideoChat-R1}, object detection~\cite{VLM-R1,Visual-RFT}, and mathematical reasoning~\cite{math,math2,GRPO-MA}, where tasks provide clear and verifiable answers.
+However, when transferred to open-ended embodied planning tasks, RL-based methods face challenges in designing dense and interpretable reward functions~\cite{AlphaDrive,RLVMR,vlm-survey}, as the outcomes are often ambiguous and context-dependent.
+For instance, in embodied planning tasks, when the reference plan is "pick up an apple and put it on the table", using a straightforward RL reward such as string matching or accuracy calculation allows the model to gain higher rewards simply by generating more actions, as some subsequences are likely to overlap with the reference plan.
 This mechanism misleads the model to produce overly long yet logically incorrect reasoning chains, masking its true deficiencies in action ordering and planning coherence.
 Therefore, a dense and sequence-aware reward is required to directly capture whether a multi-step plan is executed fully or partially correctly~\cite{vlm-robot,real-rl,vlm-survey}, particularly in long-horizon and complex action sequences, rather than rewarding superficial token overlap.